Imagine yourself thriving in UVA's premier residential college. Brown College at Monroe Hill: boundless opportunity.

 Current residents choose future ones.
 During the application process, we read applications stripped of the applicant's personal identifiers.
 The selection process is anonymous and private.

 Brown College suites each contain two 12 x 11' 6" rooms adjoined to one, two, or three other suites via a common bathroom.
-Each air-conditioned suite comes furnished with two 80 x 36 (extra long) captain's bed with six drawers, two closets (6' 9" H x 2' 10" W x 1' 7" D), four overhead shelves, two desks with bookcases, two chairs, individual connections to the University's computer network, phone service with voice mail, and basic cable at an additional charge.
+Each air-conditioned suite comes furnished with two 80 x 36 (extra long) beds, 2 dressers with three drawers, two closets (6' 9" H x 2' 10" W x 1' 7" D), four overhead shelves, two desks with bookcases, two chairs, and a wireless connection to the University's computer network.